 Foods that contain calcium include:

-- Dairy products, such as milk, yoghurt, cheese
+- Dairy products, such as milk, yogurt, cheese

 - Hard tap water